Amend Taxes: Guide on Filing & Amending Federal Tax Returns

 Once you notice errors on your tax return, do not immediately assume you have to file an amended return.
 If the mistakes are mathematical, you probably do not have to file an amended return.
 It means if you entered the correct figures but made an error in adding or subtracting, the IRS computers will spot your mistake and make the corrections automatically.
 Changes to your tax return for the following reasons will require you to file an amended return:

 - Extra income- 1099, W2 or other statements reporting income

 - Adding or removing dependents

 - Changing personal exemptions

-- Changes to tax credits- this included adding, removing or recalculating credits
+- Changes to tax credits- this included adding, eliminating or recalculating credits

 - Reporting the correct filing status